Disclosure: This post is brought to you by La Roche-Posay.

 Dr. Lazic-Strugar mentioned that people with acne prone skin should avoid harsh toners and abrasive exfoliants as those might irritate skin.

-7. “Frying” on sun is dangerous and ineffective method for treating acne.
 For starters, by doing so you put yourself under the risk of developing skin cancer.
 You are also most likely to make your acne scars more visible.
 Instead, use sunscreen products designed for people with acne-prone skin.
-That way, you’ll make sure that the product doesn’t clog your pores while protecting you from sun.
+That way, you’ll make sure that the product doesn’t clog your pores while protecting you from the sun.

-Some of sunscreen options that are suitable for acne prone skin: La Roche-Posay Anthelios Clear Skin Dry Touch Sunscreen and La Roche-Posay Efficlar Instant Oil-Absorbing BB Blur SPF 20.
+Some of the sunscreen options that are suitable for acne-prone skin: La Roche-Posay Anthelios Clear Skin Dry-Touch Sunscreen and La Roche-Posay Efficlar Instant Oil-Absorbing BB Blur SPF 20.

 Some of the makeup products to consider if you have acne-prone skin: Dermablend Blurring Mousse Camo Foundation SPF 25 (long-lasting natural coverage) and Dermablend Smooth Liquid Camo Foundation SPF 25 (medium coverage).

-10. Last tip is from me personally: Try keeping your hair away from face so you don’t have to touch your face while working out.
-For some gym hairstyle inspirations, check out this gym hairstyle hacks post that I wrote a while a ago.
+For some gym hairstyle inspirations, check out this gym hairstyle hacks post that I wrote a while ago.

 I hope those tips and tricks for acne-prone skin were helpful.
 Please let me know in the comments area below if you have any questions about this topic.
 Also, feel free to share your thoughts on which acne hacks helped you the most!